Society, Diversity and Change

 The following courses are required throughout your degree:

-- At least five courses from the optional course list, with no more than two courses from the same subject
+- Five courses chosen from these options, with no more than two courses from the same subject

 Find out more about what you can do with a degree from UC.